 Drs.
 Buckley and Gimple were co-authors of Cases in Cardiology, an educational CD-ROM dedicated to teaching primary care physicians about cardiovascular medicine.
 Cases in Cardiology won the prestigious People’s Choice Award from Macromedia, an international competition for Outstanding Educational Software for adults.

-Debra has also served as a member of the Professional Development Committee, Task Force for Product Development and Evaluation, and the Advisory Board for Strategic Collaboration for the ACEHP.
+Deb has also served as a member of the ACEHP’s Professional Development Committee, Task Force for Product Development and Evaluation, and the Advisory Board for Strategic Collaboration.
 She is active in the entrepreneurial community as well and has served as Chair for the Charlottesville Venture Group, as a Board Member and Secretary for the Central Virginia Better Business Bureau, and as a Board Member for the former Business Growth Network.
 Deb has served as a judge for the University of Virginia Business Concept Competition and a mentor for Startup Weekend Charlottesville.
-Deb is also involved in the in the local community, serving as a past Chair and current Board Member for the Paramount Theater in downtown Charlottesville and the Advisory Council for the Legal Aid Justice Center.
+Deb is also involved in the local community, serving as a past Chair and current Board Member for the Paramount Theater in downtown Charlottesville and the Advisory Council for the Legal Aid Justice Center.